shamimbdpro/unlimited-theme-addons/readme.txt

 ### **Why this plugin is SEO friendly**
 Unlimited Theme Addons is an SEO friendly plugin.
 We don't reload extra resources while using Elementor Widget.
-You can simply enable/disable widgets from Dashboard > Theme Option.
+You can simply enable/disable widgets from *Dashboard > Theme Addons*.
 CSS and JS will be loaded depending on what Widget are you using on your Website.

 ### **About the Author**